24 confirmed COVID-19 cases today. | SMN NEWS

-PHILIPSBURG:— As of December 9th, there were twenty- four (24) persons who tested positive for COVID-19; however there was a recovery rate of six (6) persons; bringing the total active cases to one hundred and twelve (112).
-The total number of confirmed cases is now one thousand one hundred and eighty- five (1185).
+PHILIPSBURG:— As of December 11th, there were twenty- four (24) persons who tested positive for COVID-19; however there was a recovery rate of twelve (12) persons; bringing the total active cases to one hundred and twenty-nine (129).
+The total number of confirmed cases is now one thousand two hundred and twenty- five (1225).

-The Collective Prevention Services (CPS) are monitoring one hundred and six (106) people in home isolation.
+The Collective Prevention Services (CPS) are monitoring one hundred and twenty- three (123) people in home isolation.
 Six (6) patients remain hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at twenty- six (26).

 View comments